opsone-ch/documentation/index.rst

-.. snowflake Ops documentation master file, created by sphinx-quickstart on Sat Nov 19 12:26:29 2016.
+..
+Ops One documentation master file, created by sphinx-quickstart on Sat Nov 19 12:26:29 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ===========================================
-snowflake Ops: Welcome
+Ops One: Welcome
 ===========================================

-This is the snowflake Ops documentation.
+This is the Ops One documentation.
 It's targeted at an technical audience, mainly developers and sysadmins.
 Marketing and contract related details are available on our `website <https://snowflakeops.ch>`_.